-11.11 Presentation of figures
+12.11 Presentation of figures

 Figures (including maps) should be clear and produced to a publishable standard.
 Normally this will involve production using a graphics package (eg. Adobe Illustrator) but hand-drawn is acceptable.
-Allowance for margins should be as described above.
 Maps or diagrams larger than A4 should be avoided if possible, and kept to a minimum where essential.